 Putting It All Together: A Real-World Example

-Here is a complete 5W prompt for a common professional task - preparing for a difficult conversation with a direct report:
+Here is a complete 5W prompt for a common professional task - writing a cover letter for a career transition:

 That prompt produces a genuinely useful, actionable output that a professional can use immediately.
 That is the power of the 5W Method.